panva/node-oidc-provider/docs/README.md

 #### requirePushedAuthorizationRequests

-Makes the use of `PAR` required for all authorization requests as an OP policy.
+Makes the use of `PAR` required for all authorization requests as an authorization server policy.

 _**default value**_: